gnu-user/guidoless-python/README.md

 contains the compiler, which supports generating MIPS32 assembly code which can be assembled using the [SPIM MIPS Simulator](http://pages.cs.wisc.edu/~larus/spim.html).

-Currently we have Guidless Python supports a lot the functionality that Python has, such as functions, iteration, conditions, print, and operations on booleans and integers.
+Currently, Guidoless Python supports a lot of the functionality that Python has, such as functions, iteration, conditions, print, and operations on booleans and integers.
 For a complete listing of the supported functionality and more information on our implementation pleases see the assignment 1 - 3 reports in the [documentation](doc/) directory.